okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/index.md

 After you have successfully created and set up your Okta org and downloaded and set up the SDK, you can run both the sample widget app and the sample SDK app.

-## The widget flow
+## The embedded Widget flow

-In tandem with the embedded SDK, the widget integrates into your app by using a native language interface and communicates directly with the Okta APIs.
-The following summarizes the flow.
+In tandem with the embedded SDK, the Widget integrates into your app by using a native language interface and communicates directly with the Okta APIs.
+The following diagram summarizes the flow.

 <div class="common-image-format">